Faculty - Blackboard Step-by-Step

 Members of the IDLT Center can help you plan your course structure.

 Finally, enroll your Test Student into the course so that you can view it as your students will view it once you make the course available.

 Courses are made unavailable by default at the time of their creation to allow you to add content prior to releasing the course to your students.
 The word "unavailable" is listed next to the course name.
 You as the instructor will always have access to your course, but your students will only have access once you have made the course shell available to them.

-Make the course available to the students in Blackboard 9.1 by:
+Make the course available to students by: